18 Types of Pothos Plants with Names and Pictures

 Although Pothos are toxic to both humans and pets, they remain to be some of the most popular foliage plants on account of their ease of care and foliage variety.

-18 Pothos Plant Varieties for Indoor Growing
+18 Pothos Plant Varieties for Indoors

 Best Pothos varieties are Epipremnum aureum, Epipremnum aureum 'Neon', Epipremnum aureum 'Marble Queen', Epipremnum aureum 'Manjula', Epipremnum pinnatum 'Cebu Blue', Scindapsus pictus ‘Argyraeus' among others.